-- Check on the boxes for both Private and Public.
-Then hit Ok.
+- Check on the boxes for Google Chrome, Private and Public.
+Then hit OK.

-- If you’re unable to find Google Chrome, you must add it.
+- If you’re unable to find Google Chrome, add it first.
+To do so,

 - Click Network Types to select network types.
-Then, click Ok and then Add.
+Then, select OK and then Add.

 Using Windows Virus & Threat Protection